tillbiskup/labinform-datasafe/docs/roadmap.rst

 For version 0.1
 ===============

-* Handling of status codes from HTTP server in HTTP client

 * Client gets file format information and passes it to manifest

 * Configuration handling: via configuration files or else